kesne/jeopardy-bot/README.md

 ### Configuring MongoDB

 There are three different environment variables that you can use to set the URL for MongoDB.
-Jeopardy Bot will check the environment variables `MONGO_URL`, `MONGOHQ_URL`, and `MONGOLAB_URI` (in that order), before finally defaulting to `mongodb://localhost/jeopardy`.
+JeopardyBot will check the environment variables `MONGO_URL`, `MONGOHQ_URL`, and `MONGOLAB_URI` (in that order), before finally defaulting to `mongodb://localhost/jeopardy`.

 ---